ThatsTheEnd/sdk_development/README.md

 ### As a SDK user
 Code examples for different programming languages like _Python_, _LabVIEW_ and _C#_ can be found in the [examples](./examples/)
-Instruction videos on how to use the SDK can be found on the [horiba youtube channel](https://www.youtube.com/user/HORIBAScientificVDO)
+Instruction videos on how to use the SDK can be found on the [hawaii youtube channel](https://www.youtube.com/user/hawaiiScientificVDO)
 The full documentation of the APi can be found on [Read the docs](https://readthedocs.org/)

 ### As Contributor to the SDK